 In order to comply with GDPR, you must produce and maintain a wide range of documentation that will not only help you meet the explicit and implicit requirements for specific records (especially proving you have obtained consent from data subjects), but you will also need to ensure you have evidence to support your claims should the supervisory authority have any cause to investigate.

 Although there are different requirements for data controllers and data processors, the responsibility for the documentation’s accuracy will generally be the controller’s.
 This is because they’re likely to suffer the consequences of a data breach regardless of who is to blame for it.

-For FM organisations this can be a big ask, so don’t be afraid to ask for help.
+For Facilities Management organisations this can be a big ask, so don’t be afraid to ask for help.
 Your technology partners can be your biggest asset here.
 In fact, as your own employees may have their hands full with other tasks, third parties may be your best option of ensuring success on a tight timescale.

 Make sure your partners take this seriously too.
 If the organisation doesn’t offer you ISO27001 as a comfort around how they do business, are they really the partner for you?

 4 Don’t be afraid to automate